causalens/cai-causal-graph/docs/time_series_causal_graph.md

 :::

 ## Extended graph

 You can extend the graph in time by adding nodes for each variable at each time step from `backward_steps` to `forward_steps`.
 If a backward step of `n` is specified, it means that the graph will be extended in order to include nodes back to time `-n` and all the nodes connected to them as specified by the minimal graph.
+An extra `include_all_parents` flag can be set so that, in addition to all nodes as far back as `backward_steps`, extra nodes and edges will be added as far back that all nodes up to `backward_steps` in the past have all their parents and inbound edges.
+This means that the extended graph may now have nodes at lags further back than `backward_steps`.
-If a forward step of `n` is specified, it means the graph will be extended in order to include nodes forward to time `n` and all the nodes connected to them as specified by the minimal graph.
+If a forward step of `n` is specified, it means the graph will be extended in order to include nodes forward to time `n` and all the nodes connected to them as specified by the minimal graph. `include_all_parents` is only valid when specifying a `backward_steps`, and will have no effect on the logic of `forward_steps`.
 If both `backward_steps` and `forward_steps` are `None`, the original graph is returned.

 ```python
 from cai_causal_graph import TimeSeriesCausalGraph